allardbrand/JSONWebTokens/README.md

 # JSON Web Tokens
 Module for generating, verifying and decoding JSON Web Tokens (JWT).
 JWT is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.

-Everyone can verify a JWT token and see its content.
+Everyone can verify a JWT token and inspect a JWT token to see its content.
 However, to modify the content, one should know the secret that has been used to create and sign the token.

 Please see https://jwt.io/ and/or https://jwt.io/introduction/ for more information about JWT.